zacharysiegel/shop/README.md

 ### Proxy

 The NGINX server manages TLS security concerns.
 It proxies HTTPS requests via HTTP to the internal services so each internal service is not burdened with SSL certification.

+### Authelia

+Authentication is proxied through the Authelia server.
+It uses a session cookie to persist a user's authorization across HTTP connections.
+Since the cookie can only apply to a single domain, during local development, if you touch Authelia, only `127.0.0.1` will work (`localhost` will not).